hapax/hapax.github.io/assets/teaching.md

 If not, you have shrubs, and shrubs kill interest.
 No one wants to spend hours looking at shrubs.
-If you force them to, in order to pass an exam, they'll resent it because you're wasting their time.
+If you force them to, in order to pass an exam, you're wasting their time.

 The shrub test is a pretty low bar.
 All we ask is that *somebody* might conceivably read it for fun.